policykit/policykit/docs/source/gettingstarted.rst

 8. Reload the config:

 .. code-block:: shell

         systemctl reload apache2

 9. Change the permission so the group owner of the database and the logging files can read and write.
-If using sqlite, the database is called db.sqlite3, and the logging file is called debug.log (update paths as needed based on personal setup, you may need to make the following directories if you want to follow this file system architecture):
+If using sqlite, the database is called db.sqlite3, and the logging file is called debug.log (update paths as needed based on personal setup; you can make the following directories if you want to follow the file system architecture used in this guide):

 .. code-block:: shell

-                sudo chmod 664 /var/log/django/policykit/policykit/debug.log
+                sudo chmod 664 /var/log/django/policykit/debug.log
-                sudo chmod 664 /var/databases/policykit/policykik/db.sqlite3
+                sudo chmod 664 /var/databases/policykit/db.sqlite3

 10. Give the Apache2 user access to the database directory (if using sqlite) and the logging directory (update paths as needed based on personal setup):

 .. code-block:: shell

-                sudo chown -R www-data:www-data /var/django/policykit/policykit
+        sudo chown -R www-data:www-data /var/django/policykit/
-                sudo chown -R www-data:www-data /var/databases/policykit/policykit
+        sudo chown -R www-data:www-data /var/databases/policykit/

 10. Load your site in the browser and navigate to ``/login``.
 You should see a site titled "Django adminstration" with options to connect to Slack, Reddit, Discourse, and Discord.
-Before you can install PolicyKit into any of these platforms, you'll need to set the necessary client IDs and client in ``private.py``.
+Before you can install PolicyKit into any of these platforms, you'll need to set the necessary Client IDs and Client Secrets in ``.env``.
 Follow the setup instructions for each integration in :doc:`Integrations <../integrations>`.

-  Check for errors at ``/var/log/apache2/error.log`` and ``/var/www/policykit/policykit/debug.log`` (or whatever logging path you set in  ``.env``).
+Check for errors at ``/var/log/apache2/error.log`` and ``/var/log/django/policykit/debug.log`` (or whatever logging path you set in  ``.env``).

 11. Any time you update the code, you'll need to run ``systemctl reload apache2`` to reload the server.

 Set up Celery
 ^^^^^^^^^^^^^

 PolicyKit uses `Celery <https://docs.celeryproject.org/en/stable/index.html>`_ to run scheduled tasks.
 Follow these instructions to run a celery daemon on your Ubuntu machine using ``systemd``.
 For more information about configuration options, see the `Celery Daemonization <https://docs.celeryproject.org/en/stable/userguide/daemonizing.html>`_.

 Create celery user